|Title||Start Date & Time||End Date & Time|

 If you use a blog or a website other than D2L, you can either link to VoiceThreads, embed VoiceThreads, or create a group within Colorado’s VoiceThread site.

 To link to a VoiceThread, return to Part Five, Option 1.

 You can embed the VoiceThread so students can comment without needing to visit https://colorado.voicethread.com.

 Note: Your students will still be prompted to log in to VoiceThread before commenting.

-If you elect NOT to use the VoiceThread Course View in D2L (described in Part Six), you can still create Groups for your specific courses in VoiceThread so your students can easily access the VoiceThreads for that class.
+If you elect NOT to use the VoiceThread Course View in D2L (described in Part Five), you can still create Groups for your specific courses in VoiceThread so your students can easily access the VoiceThreads for that class.
 A Pro account is needed for this step (see Part One for information on Pro accounts).